carayms/QRiV/README.md

 # Introduction

-## QRiV: Quantile Regression with Normal Measurement Errors (QR-ME)

-This repository hosts the implementation for **QRiV**, a novel estimator designed to address a challenge in statistical modeling: **Quantile Regression (QR) in the presence of Normal Measurement Errors (ME) in covariates.**
+This repository hosts the implementation for **Quantile Regression with Normal Measurement Errors (QR-ME)** in covariates, a novel estimator designed to address a challenge in statistical modeling.

 Our approach has key features:
 * **General Applicability:** The method is valid for both **linear and nonlinear** quantile regression models; and